-As a geothermal paradise comprising Northern Iceland, Eastern Iceland, Southern Iceland, Western Iceland, The Westfjords, Reykjavik and the Reykjanes, Iceland travel is not short of possibilities and possesses something to offer every traveller, regardless of their desires.
+As a geothermal paradise comprising Northern Iceland, Eastern Iceland, Southern Iceland, Western Iceland, The Westfjords, Reykjavik, and the Reykjanes, Iceland travel is not short of possibilities and possesses something to offer every traveler, regardless of their desires.

 Regardless of the season, Iceland offers breathtaking views!

 Due to its stunning location within the Arctic Circle, Iceland caters for a broad contrast of seasons and temperatures.

 Interestingly, the weather in Iceland can be quite unpredictable throughout the year.
 You can experience a mix of all weathers on the same day and regardless of the season, you are guaranteed to be introduced to some of the most magnificent natural wonders the planet has to offer.

 Whether dusted in the pastel shades of springtime, the orange warmth of the Midnight Summer Sun, a blanket of brown as the leaves start to fall, or crisp-white snow as the earth declares winter, you are in for a treat.